- When the Firefox installer remains stuck on now installing, you should check your temporary files or the privileges of your Windows account.

-- Click on Web and email button / SSL/TSL / Enable SSL/TSL protocol filtering / OK.
+- Click on Web and email followed by SSL/TSL, Enable SSL/TSL protocol filtering, and OK.

-- Restart the computer to configure the antivirus filter.
+- Lastly, restart the computer to configure the antivirus filter.

-- Click on Settings button from the bottom-left.
+- Open the antivirus dashboard and click on the Settings button from the bottom left.

-- If you are using the 2016 version, uncheck the Do not scan encrypted connections box from the Encrypted connections settings section.
-For an older version just, uncheck the Scan encrypted connections feature.
+- If using the 2016 version, uncheck the Do not scan encrypted connections box from the Encrypted connections settings section.
+For an older version, just uncheck the Scan encrypted connections upon request from protection components feature.

 - Reboot your system to configure your antivirus software.

-If none of these methods helped you, we strongly recommend you to get in touch with the Support department of Mozilla.
+If none of these methods helped you, we recommend contacting Mozilla’s Support department.